ssis-unity/.github/profile/README.md

-# Unity Impact Programmiong Club at SSIS
+# Unity Impact Programming Club at SSIS

-Writing games for everyone
+Writing games for everyone.

 ## The club in social media